robblanco/robblanco.github.io/teaching.md

 * [Programming language principles (INF321)](https://moodle.polytechnique.fr/course/info.php?name=INF321-2015).
   Here I revamped one of the five two-week projects to serve as an introduction to unit testing and test-driven development.

+### Before

+Between 2012 and 2014 I was in charge of various in-house training courses offered to junior engineers and testers covering a variety of topics, including software stacks, development processes, problem domains, systems architecture and business functions.